 With summer in full swing, many families are planning vacations.
 That isn’t always possible when you have little ones at home—finances, lack of PTO, and having nobody to watch the dog can all derail those plans before they even get off the ground.
-Not to fear; day trips are an easy way to connect as a family and create lasting memories without having to commit to an extended getaway.
+Not to fear; there are plenty of options for a family friendly day trip in the Black Hills where you connect as a family and create lasting memories.
+The best part is you can do it all without having to commit to an extended getaway.

 We’ve compiled a list of our favorite destinations around the Black Hills (and a little beyond).
 If you’re feeling especially adventurous (and your kids are patient enough not to ask “are we there yet?” every 15 minutes), you could even combine a couple of these.

-For the less ambitious (and those with young kids not content to spend long periods of time in the car), a day trip around Rapid City doesn’t require a lot of travel but is sure to provide plenty of fun.
+For the less ambitious (and those with young kids not content to spend long periods of time in the car), a family friendly day trip around Rapid City doesn’t require a lot of travel but is sure to provide plenty of fun.
 Storybook Island has been delighting children for generations with its beguiling mix of storybook characters, live theater productions, and train ride.
+It’s one of our favorite free activities in the Black Hills!
 The park is open 9 a.m. to 7 p.m. daily from Memorial Day through Labor Day.
-Admission is free.

 Once your kids have had their fill of fairy tales and nursery rhymes, take them to Dinosaur Park for an opportunity to view life-size concrete replicas of dinosaurs.
 The visitor’s center and gift shop (open May through October) is a great place to grab a souvenir and finish your day with an ice cream cone.

 Mount Rushmore and Crazy Horse Memorial